During this period of physical distancing, worship services will be offered live online.

 Sacred Wheel Ceremonies

 Some of us at Accotink find a strong spiritual source in nature and express our “respect for the interdependent web of all existence” through ceremonies based on traditions that acknowledge and celebrate the eternal cycle of the seasons.
 Borrowing the pattern from other traditions, we too celebrate the sacred wheel of seasons at eight points of the earth’s trip around the sun.
 We incorporate symbols and rituals from a variety of traditions into the design of our own ceremonies.
 Examples of Sacred Wheel Ceremonies celebrated at Accotink include: Fall Equinox, Samhain, Winter Solstice, Imbolc, Spring Equinox, Beltane, Summer Solstice, and Lughnasadh.
+Learn more.

 Contribute Chancel Flowers

 We love to have something beautiful on the chancel shelf during worship services!
 We hope you will mark a special occasion in your life or memorialize someone who has been important to you by donating a bouquet to decorate our chancel shelf during a Sunday service.
 Congregants can volunteer to bring cut flowers, potted plants, a cornucopia, or another beautiful object that fits with the spirit and values of our worship.
 We encourage use of local garden plant materials.
-Sign up to bring flowers.

 See the sign-up in the church foyer or contact [email protected]